rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

 * `log_level` - (Optional) The log level that Rundeck should use for this job.
 Defaults to "INFO".

+* `retry` - (Optional) Maximum number of times to retry execution when this job is directly invoked.
+Retry will occur if the job fails or times out, but not if it is manually killed.
+Defaults to 0.

+* `retry_delay` - (Optional) The time between the failed execution and the retry.
+Time in seconds, or specify time units: "120m", "2h", "3d".
+Use "0" to indicate no delay. `retry` must also be set.
+Defaults to "0".

 * `schedule` - (Optional) The jobs schedule in Unix crontab format

 * `schedule_enabled` - (Optional) Sets the job schedule to be enabled or disabled.
 Defaults to `true`.